ecozbel/comp225-project-cats/README.md

 # SETUP

-Node.js is required to install dependencies and run scripts via npm.
+Node.js is required to install dependencies and run scripts via npm (Node only used for build, game is not run on it)

 After cloning the repo, run `npm install` from your project directory.
 Then, you can start the local development server by running `npm start`.